zackiles/git-vault/test/README.md

 A convenience script `test/run-tests.sh` is also provided.
 This script acts as a simple wrapper around the `bats` command.

-- If the `timeout` command is available on your system, `run-tests.sh` will execute the tests with a short, overall timeout (default 5 seconds) applied to the entire `bats` run.
+- If the `timeout` command is available on your system, `run-tests.sh` will execute the tests with a timeout (default 60 seconds) applied to the entire `bats` run.
 This can be useful for quickly stopping runaway test suites during local development.
 - If `timeout` is not available, it simply executes `bats` directly.

 **Note:** The primary timeout mechanism intended for preventing individual tests from hanging indefinitely is built into the test helper (`test/test_helper.bash`) and is automatically active when running tests via the standard `bats` command as described above.
 The `run-tests.sh` script provides an additional, coarser-grained timeout layer.